Lawsuit accuses USA Taekwondo, U.S. Olympic Committee of sex trafficking

 Breaking News Emails

-A federal lawsuit filed by four female former Team USA Taekwondo athletes claims the team and the United States Olympic Committee subjected them to sex trafficking by forcing them to train with two brothers — one a coach, the other an athlete — accused of sexual abuse.
+A federal lawsuit filed by four women who were on Team USA Taekwondo claims the team and the United States Olympic Committee subjected them to sex trafficking by forcing them to train with two brothers — one a coach, the other an athlete — accused of sexual abuse.

-The suit, which was filed on Friday in a Denver, Colorado, federal court, claims Jean and Steven Lopez — widely regarded as the "First Family" of Taekwondo — used their stature as a coach and athlete, respectively, to coerce athletes into sex.
+The class-action suit, filed Friday in U.S. District Court in Denver, claims Jean and Steven Lopez — widely regarded as the "First Family" of Taekwondo — used their stature in the sport to coerce athletes into sex.

-Jean Lopez, 44, was a longtime coach of USA Taekwondo and Steven Lopez, 39, is considered "the most decorated athlete" in the sport, according to the suit.
+Jean Lopez, 44, was a longtime coach of USA Taekwondo, and Steven Lopez, 39, is a two-time Olympic gold medalist.
 Neither has been criminally charged.

 "After decades of complaints about Jean Lopez, the SafeSport deemed Jean Lopez permanently ineligible and banned Jean Lopez for life from participating or coaching in USOC controlled sports, including USA Taekwondo," the lawsuit states.

-Plaintiff Mandy Meloon, a former athlete with USA Taekwondo was one of the first to report the abuse the allegedly experienced at the hands of the Lopez brothers to the team.
+One of the plaintiffs, Mandy Meloon, was one of the first to report the abuse she allegedly experienced at the hands of the Lopez brothers to the team.

-Meloon claimed that in 1997, when she was 15, Jean Lopez, who was then an athlete with the team at the time, entered her hotel room while at a competition in Cairo, Egypt, and digitally penetrated her vagina while she pretended to sleep.
+Meloon claimed that in 1997, when she was 15, Jean Lopez, then an athlete with the team, entered her hotel room while at a competition in Cairo, Egypt, and digitally penetrated her vagina while she pretended to sleep.

-Years later, in 2000, Meloon began a relationship with Steven Lopez, during which the lawsuit claims Meloon was raped and beaten by Steven Lopez.
+In 2000, Meloon began a relationship with Steven Lopez, during which the lawsuit claims he raped and beaten her.

 Related

-When Meloon made a formal complaint in the late 2000s, USA Taekwondo's then-CEO determined her claims weren't credible and sided with Jean Lopez's decision to keep her off the team's roster.
+When Meloon made a formal complaint in the late 2000s, USA Taekwondo's then-CEO determined her claims weren't credible and sided with Jean Lopez's decision to keep her off the team roster.

 "Because he was the coach and the ultimate decider of Team USA’s roster and therefore controlled all aspects of taekwondo for Team USA, Jean was able to sexually abuse and traffic female athletes around the world with impunity," the lawsuit claims.

-The other plaintiffs also claimed sexual abuse at the hands of the Lopez brothers.
+The three other plaintiffs also claimed sexual abuse at the hands of the Lopez brothers:

-Plaintiff Kay Poe claimed that Jean Lopez engaged in a sexual relationship with her when she was a minor and a member of USA Taekwondo in 1999.

-Joslin said she was "violently raped" by Jean Lopez in 2011, according to the suit.
-Plaintiff Amber Means said she was pressured into performing oral sex on Steven Lopez when she was a minor training with the brothers in 2007, according to the suit.
-The suit also claims that Steven Lopez drugged and raped Means in 2008.
+• Amber Means said she was pressured into performing oral sex on Steven Lopez when she was a minor training with the brothers in 2007, according to the suit.
+The suit also claims that Steven Lopez drugged and raped her in 2008.

 Related

-Steven Lopez is currently under investigation by SafeSport for allegations of sexual misconduct that emerged last year, according to the Washington Post.
-However, details of the allegations are not public.
+Steven Lopez is currently under investigation by SafeSport for allegations of sexual misconduct that emerged last year, according to The Washington Post.
+However, details of the allegations have not been made public.

-In a statement to NBC News, USA Taekwondo Executive Director Steve McNally said the team is reviewing the claims made in the suit, but declined to comment further at this time.
+USA Taekwondo Executive Director Steve McNally said in a statement that the team is reviewing the claims made in the suit, but declined to comment further.

-NBC News was unable to immediately reach Jean and Steven Lopez.
-However, last month Jean Lopez denied allegations made by Meloon and Giblert, according to the Post.
+NBC News was unable to immediately reach Jean or Steven Lopez.
+Last month Jean Lopez denied the allegations made by Meloon and Gilbert, according to the Post.

 “It is an absolute fact that these claims against me are not true,” he said.

-Note: CORRECTION (May 8, 2018, 11:20 a.m.
-ET): A previous version of this article misstated Kay Poe's role in the lawsuit.
-While her allegations are included, she is not one of the four plaintiffs.